shanjcu/web-framework/docs/jcu-customisations/content.md

 ---
 layout: docs
-title: Content
+title: JCU Content
 group: jcu-customisations
 ---

+*Content* is a specific JCU component for the display and representation of the main section of information on a given page.
+This is typically centric on details that are to be displayed to users, rather than to be interactive.

 ## Contents

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## About

-The *Content* is a specific JCU component for the display and representation of the main section of information on a given page.
-This is typically centric on details that are to be displayed to users, rather than to be interactive.

 ## Examples